• Skip to primary navigation

 Maple vanilla candied nuts on a tray

-For more inspiration, also browse all vegan holiday recipes.
+For more inspiration, also browse all vegan holiday recipes or walnut recipes.

 Healthy candied nuts with maple syrup on a white plate